 During evenings or weekends or at a training site with no Occupational Health Office:

-The trainee must go immediately to the nearest emergency room and identify him/herself as a resident or fellow at the University of Toronto and request to be seen on an urgent basis.
+The trainee must go immediately to the nearest emergency room and identify him/herself as a traineeof the University of Toronto and request to be seen on an urgent basis.

 The trainee must report to the available supervisor, comply with the institution’s protocol for completion of appropriate incident report forms, and keep a copy of this form to be forwarded to their Program office.

+Incident reports for fellows reported to the PGME office, are sent back to the fellowship program

 APPENDIX 1: